Azure-Samples/customer-car-reviews/README.md

 You can get the values for fileUploadUrl, getCarsUrl, and createCarUrl from the Azure portal by finding your 'UNIQUE-WORDsitebackend' function app and going into each of those functions then getting the function URL, as shown [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function#test-the-function).

-Also note that the URL for getCars should contain `{state}` and not `{state:alpha}`
+Also note that the URL for getCars will have `{state:alpha}` in it and you must change it to just `{state}`.

-The value for imageBlobUrl will be: https://YOUR-STORAGE-ACCOUNT.blob.core.windows.net/out/
+Change the value for imageBlobUrl will to the following, replacing the value for YOUR-STORAGE-ACCOUNT: https://YOUR-STORAGE-ACCOUNT.blob.core.windows.net/out/

 ### Build

-Now let's use Angular to build the project (install Angular first if you don't have it).
+Now let's use the Angular CLI to build the project ([install Angular](https://github.com/angular/angular-cli#installation) first if you don't have it).
 The build artifacts will be stored in the `dist` directory.
 Use the `-prod` flag for a production build before uploading to Azure.
 The blob storage and proxy base href is `/` so  build your app like this:

 ```azurecli
 ng b -prod --base-href /